 - Identifying and establishing admissible evidence that can later be used in a fraudulent action suit

 Q: Is doing a bank account or other type of financial search legal?

-A: Yes.
-Information such as financial assets are covered by a set of federal laws known as the GLBA and FCRA.
+A: Yes, there are laws that allow for the legal discovery of assets in the US.
+Financial asset searches are covered by a set of federal laws known as the GLBA and FCRA.
 The following purposes are authorized under those laws:

 - Legal/Litigation Purposes